zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 ## Correlation matrix as pair-wise cosines

 Compute the correlation matrix for this dataset using the formula for the cosine between centered attribute vectors (see Eq.
 (2.30)).

 Output which attribute pairs are i) the most correlated, ii) the most anti-correlated, and iii) the least correlated?
+You must print the "actual" names of these columns as well as the dimension index.
+For example, dimension 0 is named "n_tokens_title".
+The names and descriptions are given on the UCI dataset link above.

 ## Visualization
 Create the scatter plots for the three interesting pairs using matplotlib and visually confirm the trends, i.e., describe how each of the three cases results in a particular type of plot.
+Based on the attribute description, do the results make sense?
+Why or why not?

 ## (CSCI 6390 Only) Change of basis

+Create a new orthogonal basis for the dataset as follows:
+First, set the seed as **np.random.seed(42)** so that everyone will get the same answer.
+Next, generate a new orthonormal basis for the data as follows:
+First, generate a random $d$-dimensional vector using *np.random.random_sample*, and set it as the new first dimension $U_0$ after making it a unit vector.
-Create a new orthogonal basis for the dataset as follows: Keep the first dimension as is as the new first dimension.
-For the second dimension, remove its projection along the first dimension to obtain the new second dimension.
+For the second dimension, generate a random $d$-dimensional vector and remove its projection along $U_0$, and make it a unit vector to obtain the new second dimension, $U_1$.
-For the third dimension, first remove its projection along the new first dimension, and then take the resulting vector and remove its projection along the new second dimension to obtain the new third dimension.
-Proceed in this way by taking each dimension and subtract its projection along all previous (new) dimensions to obtain the new dimension.
-This will give you a new orthogonal basis for the data.
+For the third dimension, first generate a random $d$-dimensional vector and remove its projections along $U_0$ and then $U_1$, and then make it a unit vector, which gives you $U_2$.
+In general, for the $i$-th new dimension
+$U_i$, first generate a random $d$-dimensional vector and then subtract its projection along all previous dimensions $U_j$, where $j < i$, and then make it a unit vector.
+This will give you a new orthogonal (and normal) basis for the data.
+This procedure is called the Gram-Schmidt Orthogonalization.

+Finally, you have to project the original data into the new space to obtain the coordinates of each point.
+This can be done by creating a matrix $U$ whose columns are $U_0, U_1, U_2, ..., U_d$, and then simply multiplying the original data $D$ by $U$, i.e., new data $D' = D U$.

-Finally, compute the total variance in the new basis and compare it with the total variance in the original basis.
+Finally, compute the total variance of $D'$ in the new basis and compare it with the total variance of $D$ in the original basis.
 What happens?
-Why?

 ## Submission